itsrojasleon/rojasleon/posts/flowing-data-node-streams-meet-s3-for-massive-uploads.md

 1. User sends a POST request to our `create-presigned-url` endpoint
 2. Will receive an s3 `presigned POST URL`
-3. They grab their csv file containing users and start the upload to given URL
+3. They grab their csv file containing social events and start the upload to given URL
 4. The s3 bucket will be pending of previous upload and when it detects it's already there, it will emit an `event notification` to be sent to a `sqs queue` (this queue will have a dlq to catch failure messages)
 5. A lambda will `poll` messages from the queue so it can start the validation process